buckii/we-the-people-wordpress/README.md

 * Leverage the new write API, enabling sites with a valid API key to sign petitions
 * **Breaking change:** Removed references to global `$we_the_people` variable, opting instead for `$GLOBALS['we-the-people']`
-* Better compatibility with WordPress 3.9+
+* Better compatibility with WordPress 3.9+ and the TinyMCE changes it brought with it
+* Added ability to limit petition search results to open petitions
+* Added `wethepeople_load_scripts` and `wethepeople_load_styles` filters to easily stop We The People from loading assets in custom themes.
+* WTP will now load additional stylesheets to fix display issues with TwentyTwelve, TwentyThirteen, and TwentyFourteen.

 ### Version 1.1